COVID-19 Park Closures & Parking Restrictions to Limit Overcrowding, Address Public & Staff Safety

 The COVID-19 health emergency remains a serious and evolving situation.
 All Visitor Centers, rental facilities, and buildings - including bathrooms, water fountains, picnic areas - are CLOSED.
 No gatherings or meetup groups.
 Programs and events are canceled.
 When you visit a Regional Park, please follow all social distancing requirements, wear a face mask, bring water and hand sanitizer, and pack out your trash (Pack It In/Pack It Out).
 Thank you for your help keeping parks safe for everyone.
 More details...

-- Register for the event.
-Click here for registration directions.
+- Register for the event HERE

-- Look through our Safety Guidelines and watch the safety video.
+- Look through our Safety Guidelines [PDF]

 - Assemble your own cleanup gear!